kubernetes/kubeadm/vagrant/spec/README.md

 Allows to specify some characteristics of the cluster, selecting among all the supported kubeadm options.
 You can define:

 - The target kubernetes/kubeadm version
 - How the controlplane will be deployed (static pods vs self hosting)
 - Which type of certificate authority are you going to use (local vs external)
 - Where your PKI will be stored (filesystem or secrets)
 - Which type of DNS are you going to use (kubeDNS or coreDNS)
 - Which type of pod network add-on are you going to use (weavenet, flannel, calico)
 - Which type of kubelet config are you going to use (systemd dropIn files, dynamic Kubelet config)
 - TODO: Which type of network are you using (Ipv4, Ipv6)
 - TODO: Which type of environment are you simulating (with or without internet connection)
 - TODO: Auditing
 - ...

-Most of the configuration should be done in the providerConfig object
+Most of the configuration should be done in the `spec.providerConfig.value` object; this object can be merged eventually with values passed via the `--extra-vars` flag or the `` environment variable.

 ``` yaml
 apiVersion: cluster.k8s.io/v1alpha1